darmiel/eeee/docs/entrypoint.md

 }
 ```

-If you now start the program, invoking `Starter.start` in your main method, you will be asked which
+You will be asked which program you want to run if you start the program and invoke Starter.start
-program you want to run:
+in your main method.

 ```java
 public static void main(String[] args) throws Exception {